Urdatorn/aristophanis-cantica/README.md

 ## Corpus

-Cantica med responsion:
+The corpus consists of all the **78** Aristophanic cantica (songs, chorals) that have responding strophes, i.e. that are either antistrophic (exactly two strophes) or polystrophic (that have 3 or 4 strophes):

-- ✅ Ach.: 10 (1 polystr. with 4 str.)
+- ✅ Ach.: 9 (1 polystr. with 4 str.)
 - ✅ Eq.: 8, alla körer!
 (1 polystr. with 4 str.)
 - ✅ Nu.: 6
 - ✅ V.: 8